ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ### Use semaphores instead of fixed thread pools to limit concurrency

 The main purpose of thread pools is to reuse threads between executing multiple tasks.
-When tasks are submitted to a thread pool, they are inserted into a task queue.
+When tasks are submitted to a thread pool, they are inserted into a queue.
 Tasks are retrieved from the queue by worker threads for execution.
 An additional purpose of using thread pools with a _fixed number_ of worker threads can be to limit the concurrency of a particular operation.
 They can be used when an external resource cannot process more than a predefined number of concurrent requests.

 However, since there is no need to reuse virtual threads, there is no need to use any thread pools for them.
 Instead, it is better to use a _Semaphore_ with the same number of permits to limit concurrency.
 Just as a thread pool contains a [queue](https://github.com/openjdk/jdk21/blob/master/src/java.base/share/classes/java/util/concurrent/ThreadPoolExecutor.java#L454) of tasks, a semaphore contains a [queue](https://github.com/openjdk/jdk21/blob/master/src/java.base/share/classes/java/util/concurrent/locks/AbstractQueuedSynchronizer.java#L319) of threads blocked on it.